 For our students to flourish academically and in all areas of their lives, it's important that they are happy and enjoy being at school.
 Their safety and physical and mental wellbeing are of paramount importance to us.

 We encourage any student who feels unsafe to confide in a trusted adult or contact the college's child safety officers, Mr Mark Williamson and Ms Leonie Farrugia (pictured below), in person or by email: email@example.com.
-We have other child safety officers whose names and contact details are available by clicking here.
+We have other child safety officers whose names and contact details are available by request.

 The college has counsellors (including psychologists) who are available to help students and their families.
 Our wellbeing team includes a paediatric occupational therapist, an educational psychologist and speech pathologist who are available for consultations, which may be eligible for Medicare rebates.
 Click here to discover their specialised skills.